mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 In the <a href="https://www.hebrewgospels.com/_files/ugd/c68db9_aad134a8a148455c99c979c6fe69e0b6.pdf">Hebrew Revelation</a> Yeshua is not clearly equated with God as He is here, but this is included for completeness.
 {% endcapture %}
 {% include verse.html
-text="Great and amazing are your deeds, **Lord God the Almighty!** Just and true are your ways, King of the nations!
-Lord, who will not fear and glorify your name?
-For you alone are holy.
-All nations will come and worship before you, for your judgments have been revealed." verse="Revelation 15:3-4" caption=revelation
+text="They sang the song of Moses, the servant of God, and **the song of the Lamb**, saying, “Great and marvelous are your works, **Lord God, the Almighty**!
+Righteous and true are your ways, you King of the nations.
+Who wouldn’t fear you, Lord, and glorify your name?
+For you only are holy.
+For all the nations will come and worship before you.
+For your righteous acts have been revealed.”" verse="Revelation 15:3-4" caption=revelation
 %}